 The E.W.
-Scripps Company and Google are partnering on a multiyear initiative to transition experienced journalists with primarily print news backgrounds into broadcast news careers: the Scripps Journalism Journey Initiative.
+Scripps Company, with support from Google, created a multiyear initiative to transition experienced journalists with primarily print news backgrounds into broadcast news careers: the Scripps Journalism Journey Initiative.

 The program provides midcareer transitions into video-driven storytelling through extensive training and support, including mentoring, job shadowing, hands-on work and individual coaching.
 Additional learning opportunities may include professional conferences, programs through the Google News Initiative, Poynter, journalism school programs, National Association of Broadcasters or Society of Professional Journalists.